Robert Peel: Early life

 Peel received his early education from a clergyman tutor in Bury and at a clergyman's local school in Tamworth.
 There he was schooled in classical studies and emerged as a brilliant student among his peers.
 The broad park and surrounding countryside of Drayton instilled in Peel a love for the outdoors and led Peel to take up shooting.
 He may also have attended Bury Grammar School or Hipperholme Grammar School, though evidence for either is anecdotal rather than textual.

-In Bury, Peel was exposed to "ridicule and jealousy" due to the family's standing and according to his brother, Lawrence, Robert 'would walk a mile around rather than encounter the rude jests of the Bury lads'.
-Peel senior knew the value of elite education and social networks and was “too shrewd not to see the advantages of coming into contact at an impressionable age and on equal terms with the future governing class of England."
+In Bury, Peel was exposed to "ridicule and jealousy" due to the family's standing; according to his brother, Lawrence, Robert "would walk a mile around rather than encounter the rude jests of the Bury lads".
+Peel senior knew the value of elite education and social networks and was "too shrewd not to see the advantages of coming into contact at an impressionable age and on equal terms with the future governing class of England."
 Accordingly, Robert was sent to Harrow in 1800 at the age of twelve, making him the first of his siblings to leave home.
 He started at Harrow School in February 1800.

 At Harrow he was a contemporary of Lord Byron, who recalled of Peel that "we were on good terms" and that "I was always in scrapes, and he never".
 On Harrow's Speech Day in 1804, Peel and Byron acted part of Virgil's Aeneid, Peel playing Turnus and Byron playing Latinus.

 Christ Church, Oxford, which Peel attended 1805–1808, graduating with a double first.
 He was later MP for the university, 1817–1829.

 In 1805 Peel matriculated at Christ Church, Oxford.
 His tutor was Charles Lloyd, later Regius Professor of Divinity, on Peel's recommendation appointed Bishop of Oxford.
 In 1808 Peel became the first Oxford student to take a double first in classics and mathematics.

 Peel was a law student at Lincoln's Inn in 1809.
 He also held military commissions as a captain in the Manchester Regiment of Militia in 1808, and later as lieutenant in the Staffordshire Yeomanry Cavalry in 1820.